-In the past four or five years, Des Moines has really stepped up its game where vegans are concerned!
+In recent years Des Moines has really stepped up its game where vegans are concerned!
 It used to be that when I was visiting my hometown, it was a strain finding exciting vegan-friendly options.
 But nowadays, the choices are plentiful and growing.
 Today I’m going to highlight some of the options for vegan fare in Des Moines.

 Krunkwich Ramen House